FGM/C Shifting Sands

 A Prohibited Steps Order (PSO) was put in place in 2010 because the Local Authority (LA) had considered M, a then three year old girl, to be at high risk of FGM.
 As a consequence, her parents were prevented from obtaining a passport or travel documents for her and from removing her from the jurisdiction of England and Wales.

 But, as the Judge remarked in October 2024, one of the notable and concerning features of the case was that “nobody has a full copy of that order, neither the parents, the Local Authority nor the Court.
 It appears to be a PSO under the CA 1989 and not an order under the Female Genital Mutilation Act 2003 and was made for indefinite duration without any mechanism for review.”
-She called it ‘a draconian open-ended order’.
+She called it “a draconian open-ended order”.

-The LA stopped having regular contact with the family in 2014 but the PSO continued.
-The family made applications to revoke it in 2016, possibly in 2018, and again in 2023.
+The LA stopped having regular contact with the family in 2014 but the PSO restrictions continued.
+The family made applications to have it revoked in 2016, possibly in 2018, and again in 2023.
 They said there was no risk of M being subjected to FGM.
 Instead, they illustrated how the PSO was having a significant, negative impact on her right to travel with friends and family, her ability to enjoy normal family life and to undertake religious responsibilities such as participating in pilgrimage abroad.

 Following perceived deficiencies in the ASW’s FGM risk assessment, an Independent Social Worker (ISW) was instructed to undertake a culturally sensitive one.